DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <b> * Editor's Note: </b> Towards the end of my project when optimizing my model, I'll note that I added the 2015-2016 and 2016-2017 seasons as additional training data.

-# Libraries
+# Library Packages

-Here are my libraries used for this project:
+Here are the different library packages used for this project:

 ```
 library(readxl) # importing xls & xlsx files